bmaynard/TMS/README.md

 ## Notes

-If you want to use basic http authentication to login into the web client, then change USERNAME and PASSWORD variables in settings.py.
-Setting USERNAME to False will turn of the authentication.
+If you want to use basic http authentication to login into the web client, then change USERNAME and PASSWORD variables in conf/settings.py.
+Setting USERNAME to False will turn of the authentication mode.